ricfio/tic-tac-toe-api/README.md

 ## Getting started

-Use the following commands to build and up the docker environment, and loggin in the app docker container:
+Use the following commands to build and up the docker environment, and login the app docker container:

 ```bash
 docker-compose build --no-cache